-Parental Leave Pay is currently $695.00 per week before tax for a maximum of 18 weeks.
-This is the weekly rate of the national minimum wage.
+Parental Leave Pay is currently $695.00 per week before tax.
+This is based on the weekly rate of the national minimum wage.
 We can pay it directly or your employer can pay it to you.
 You can receive Parental Leave Pay for up to 18 weeks.

-If you're eligible for Parental Leave Pay as well as Dad and Partner Pay for the same child, the total you receive from both payments can’t be more than 18 weeks pay.
+If you’re eligible to receive Parental Leave Pay as well as Dad and Partner Pay for the same child, the total you receive from both payments can’t be more than 18 weeks pay.

 You nominate a start date when you complete your claim.